 Image via Flickr by kansasphoto

 Neighbourhood: 7900 Renner Road, Shawnee, Kansas

 Transportation: 30-minute drive from the centre of Kansas City

 Anita B. Gorman Conservation Discovery Center

 Get in touch with nature in the heart of the city at the Anita B. Gorman Conservation Discovery Center.
-Tucked away on the banks of Brush Creek in urban Kansas City is a green oasis that covers 10 acres of native wetlands, park land, and wildlife.
+Tucked away on the banks of Brush Creek is a green oasis that covers 10 acres of native wetlands, park land, and wildlife.
 The centre runs an exciting programme of educational activities to help city dwellers appreciate and take care of the natural world.

 Try camping, hiking, and wildlife spotting.
 You’ll find more than an education centre here; this is a place for everyone to come who wants to take time out to reconnect with the environment.

 Image via Flickr by pasa47